 Chip War and the Compute Substrate of AI

 Chris Miller's Chip War: The Fight for the World's Most Critical Technology is a history of semiconductors, but its AI-era value is sharper than a hardware backstory.
-It explains why intelligence at scale is never only a model.
+It explains why AI capability at scale is never only a model.
 It is a supply chain, a foundry, a lithography tool, a packaging bottleneck, an export license, a power contract, a workforce, and a state strategy.

 The Book